SanjayPokhrel1/Portfolio/Tableau-PROJECTS/AirBnB_Project/README.md

 - Seasonal availability patterns suggest peak travel periods.

 ## 🧠 What I Learned
-- Creating interactive dashboards with filters, parameters, and tooltips
+- Creating interactive dashboards with filters, parameters, and tooltips.
-- Using calculated fields to derive metrics like price per night and occupancy rate
+- Using calculated fields to derive metrics like price per night and occupancy rate.
-- Designing intuitive layouts for geographic and categorical data
+- Designing intuitive layouts for geographic and categorical data.
-- Translating raw listing data into actionable market insights
+- Translating raw listing data into actionable market insights.